endlos99/xdt99/ide/EDITORS.md

     20 ON A GO TO 110,10,310
 	40 IF A<10 THEN 10 ELSE A=10 :: PRINT "SET TO 10"

-renaming might change the program to
+semantic renaming might change the program to

     15 IF RND>0.5 THEN A=INT(A/10) :: GOTO 15
     20 ON A GO TO 110,15,310
 	40 IF A<10 THEN 15 ELSE A=10 :: PRINT "SET TO 10"

-without affecting the integer value `10` in lines 10 and 40.
+without affecting the integer or string values `10` in lines 10 and 40.
 Thus, line number refactoring works similarly to the `RESEQUENCE` command in TI BASIC.

 Similarly, refactoring variable names changes the name of a variable consistently across a program without affecting other variables or strings that may contain the original variable name.
 Refactoring is thus safer than a simple global search and replace operation.

+Unlike assembly labels, BASIC line numbers and variable names are tracked for each file individually.

 ### Installation

-To install the plugin in your IDEA-based IDE, open the Settings menu and select the Plugins tab.
-Choose "Install plugin from disk" and select the `xdt99-idea.jar` file.
+To install the plugin in your IntelliJ-based IDE, open the Settings menu and select the Plugins tab.
+Choose "Install plugin from disk" and select the `xdt99-idea.jar` file provided by xdt99.

-The xdt99 IDEA plugin has been tested with IntelliJ IDEA Community Edition Version 14 and PyCharm Community Edition Version 4.5, but other reasonably recent versions should also work.
+The xdt99 IDEA plugin has been tested with IntelliJ IDEA Community Edition Version 14 and PyCharm Community Edition Version 4.5, but other reasonably recent versions and flavors should also work.

+When you start IntelliJ IDEA for the first time you'll be presented with a Welcome dialog window.
+Simply select Open from the menu and navigate to the directory that contains (or will contain) your source files -- IDEA will create a project for you automatically.

 ### Customization